Brunei backtracks on plans to lift travel curbs over Omicron concerns - The Scoop

-BANDAR SERI BEGAWAN – The government has cancelled plans to lift the ban on non-essential travel on January 1, removing all countries in the green travel list amid fears over the Omicron coronavirus variant.
+BANDAR SERI BEGAWAN – The government has postponed plans to lift the ban on non-essential travel on January 1, removing all countries in the green travel list amid fears over the Omicron coronavirus variant.

-Speaking at the COVID-19 news conference on Wednesday, the minister at the Prime Minister’s Office (PMO) said authorities have decided not to proceed with the quarantine-free travel policy now due to “rising cases in several countries and the threat of Omicron”.
+Speaking at the COVID-19 news conference on Wednesday, the minister at the Prime Minister’s Office (PMO) said authorities have decided not to proceed with the quarantine-free travel policy now due to rising cases in several countries and “the threat of Omicron”.

-YB Dato Seri Setia Dr Hj Mohd Amin Liew Abdullah said all Brunei residents and foreigners are still required to seek approval from PMO if they wish to leave or enter the country for essential travel.
+YB Dato Dr Hj Mohd Amin Liew Abdullah said all Brunei residents are still required to seek approval from PMO if they wish to leave or enter the country for essential travel.

 The scrapping of the green travel list, which initially included Australia, China, Singapore and the UK, comes just three days before international air travel was due to restart after a 21-month wait.